walterfan/webrtc_note/_sources/2.transport/turn.rst.txt

 This address is allocated by the NAT to correspond to a specific host transport address.

+* Allocation:

-* Allocation: The relayed transport address granted to a client through an Allocate request, along with related state, such as permissions and expiration timers.
+The relayed transport address granted to a client through an Allocate request, along with related state, such as permissions and expiration timers.

+* Channel:

+A channel number and associated peer transport address.
+Once a channel number is bound to a peer's transport address, the client and server can use the more bandwidth-efficient ChannelData message to exchange data.

+* Permission:

+The IP address and transport protocol (but not the port) of a peer that is permitted to send traffic to the TURN server and have that traffic relayed to the TURN client.
+The TURN server will only forward traffic to its client from peers that match an existing permission.

 Basic flow
 ==================